ZeroHungerAI/website/ZeroHunger.ai/content/en/post/20230208_revolution.md

 - serving the public good with an ecosystem of sustainable non-profit software businesses which are competitive and agile is a viable strategy for disrupting the current unsustainable way of doing business with a sustainable way that can help solve humanities most pressing issues
 -->

-Today I founded Zero Hunger AI UG (Haftungsbeschränkt) with the intention of developing it into a non-profit software business gGmbH.
+Today I founded Zero Hunger AI UG (haftungsbeschränkt) with the intention of developing it into a non-profit software business gGmbH.

 I think of this as joining a revolution.
 Let me explain you why.